miwest929/githook/README.md

 A simple Ruby DSL for describing a Github bot.
 Github webhooks are the events that the bot must react to.

 > NOTE: This gem is under heavy development.
 It's quite possible there are some bugs.
-Do not panic if you run into a bug please > open an issue for it.
-Pull requests are always welcomed!
+If you discover a bug do not panic.
+> Simply open an issue for it and one of the contributers will fix it in no time.
+Also, Pull requests are always welcomed!

 ## Installation
 First, you need to install this gem.
 You need to have Ruby and Rubygems installed.